Skip to content

 Questionable hydraulic models?

-The Environment Agency (and its predecessors) used a variety of hydraulic models to justify the construction of flood alleviation schemes and in particular, to support their assertion that operation of the Jubilee River does not exacerbate flooding in Datchet and further on downstream.
+The Environment Agency (and its predecessors) used a variety of hydraulic models to predict the performance and justify the construction of flood alleviation schemes and in particular, to support their assertion that operation of the Jubilee River does not exacerbate flooding in Datchet and further on downstream.

 UNDER CONSTRUCTION